-• Educate customers to buy quality and champion long-life machines to reduce production and disposal emissions created by lower quality
+• Educating customers to buy quality and champion long-life machines to reduce production and disposal emissions created by lower quality

-• Demand the best quality components from manufacturing partners
+• Demanding the best quality components from manufacturing partners

-• Promote products that reduce energy use and eliminate waste such as water and softwood
+• Promoting products that reduce energy use and eliminate waste such as water and softwood

-• Promoting good maintenance rather than throw away culture
+• Promoting good maintenance and repair rather than a 'throw away' culture

 • Educating customers about the embedded emissions within products to aid the purchasing decision

-• Reduce packaging and eliminate hard to recycle materials
+• Reducing packaging and eliminate hard to recycle materials

 • Using electric vehicles only for business travel – cars and forklift